 All aboard!
-Billy Jones Wildcat Railroad is a fun, budget-friendly, mini adventure for kids and kids at heart.
-Located inside Oak Meadow Park, in Los Gatos, California, Billy Jones Wildcat Railroad is just a short drive from San Jose.
+Billy Jones Wildcat Railroad is a fun, budget-friendly mini-adventure for kids and kids at heart.
+Located inside Oak Meadow Park in Los Gatos, California, Billy Jones Wildcat Railroad is just a short drive from San Jose.

+A historic, one-third scale railroad offers rides on both steam and diesel locomotives.
+A restored antique carousel is also available for guests to enjoy.
 Families build lasting memories as the kids cheer for every “choo, choo” of the train whistle and giggle with every turn of the merry-go-round.
 Trains depart throughout the day from an old-fashion clock tower station.

 Kids love to watch the vintage, manually operated turntable, similar to those used by trolley cars in San Francisco, maneuvers the engine in front of the passenger cars.
-The friendly conductors operate the locomotives in classic conductor’s clothing further adding to the historic ambiance.
+The friendly conductors operate the locomotives in classic conductor’s clothing, further adding to the historic ambiance.

-The train has the ability to alter its route giving passengers a different perspective if they wish to ride more than once.
-Tickets to ride the train or carousel are very inexpensive and proceeds help maintain these delightful examples of a bygone era.
+The train has the ability to alter its route, giving passengers a different perspective if they wish to ride more than once.
+Tickets to ride the train or carousel are very inexpensive, and proceeds help maintain these delightful examples of a bygone era.

 For 25 years, Billy Jones welcomed visitors to his private ranch and offered rides on his “No. 2” at no charge.
 Even Walt Disney stopped by for a ride and invited Billy to guest engineer on the Disneyland Railroad.
-No. 2 recently celebrated its 100th birthday and can still be viewed at Billy Jones Wildcat Railroad along with No. 5, No. 2502 and No. 3502.
+No. 2 recently celebrated its 100th birthday and can still be viewed at Billy Jones Wildcat Railroad along with No. 5, No. 2502, and No. 3502.

-Billy Jones Wildcat Railroad, Inc. hosts several events throughout the year including the Flapjacks and Railroad Tracks pancake breakfast in June and the End of Summer Night Ride and Pasta Dinner in August.
+Billy Jones Wildcat Railroad, Inc. hosts several events throughout the year, including the Flapjacks and Railroad Tracks pancake breakfast in June and the End of Summer Night Ride and Pasta Dinner in August.
 Event tickets can be purchased in person at the time of the event for a nominal fee.

 The Fantasy of Lights holiday celebration is another great time to visit the railroad and take a night ride with views of the festive light sculptures in Vasona Park.

-Guests can also enjoy snow cones and ice cream treats courtesy of the railroad’s snack shop which also serves BBQ, burgers and hot dogs, all for an affordable price.
+Guests can also enjoy snow cones and ice cream treats courtesy of the railroad’s snack shop, which also serves BBQ, burgers, and hot dogs, all for an affordable price.

 A nearby picnic area with tables is also available.
-For added entertainment, visit the playground and it’s main attraction, a decommissioned T-33A jet, nicknamed “Shooting Star”.
+For added entertainment, visit the playground and its main attraction, a decommissioned T-33A jet, nicknamed “Shooting Star.”

 The jet is on loan from the U.S. Air Force and has an open cockpit for wannabe pilots to climb in and let their imaginations take flight.
 Guests interested in commemorating their visit can shop the onsite gift store for Billy Jones Wildcat Railroad merchandise.